MINNAM/bbng/README.md

 # bbng
-A minimal javascript library for a parallax effect
+A javascript library for a parallax effect

 ##### HTML